-After extraction is complete, you can click Finish.
-If you do not want to see the extracted files in a new window, clear the Show extracted files check box first.
+After the extraction is complete, you can click Finish.
+If you do not want to see the extracted files in a new window, clear the Show extracted files checkbox first.

 After you've extracted all files and folders from a compressed folder, it is safe to delete the compressed folder - the file with .zip extension.

 If you don't want to extract all files, double-click on the compressed folder to open its contents.
-Then select the items you want to extract, open Edit menu (press Alt key first in Windows Vista and 7 to reveal the Menu Bar) and click the Copy To Folder... command.
+Then select the items you want to extract, open the Edit menu (press the Alt key first in Windows Vista and 7 to reveal the Menu Bar), and click the Copy To Folder command.

-In Windows 8 and 8.1, open the Extract tab on Ribbon.
+In Windows 8/8.1 and 10, open the Extract tab in Ribbon.
 Then click a common folder/library in the list, or click the down arrowhead button and select Choose location.

-In Windows XP, you can also click Copy the selected items in Common Tasks pane.
+In Windows XP, you can also click Copy the selected items in the Common Tasks pane.

 Select the folder you want to extract the files to and click Copy.

 As usual, you can also create a new destination folder using the Make New Folder button.

 That's it!
 Close the Compressed Folder and you're done.